GuiTwo68/TFA_POOL433/README.md

 Inspiration

-This is an adaptation of Denxhum thanks to him. https://github.com/denxhun/TFA433
+This is an adaptation of Denxhun thanks to him. https://github.com/denxhun/TFA433